home-assistant/home-assistant.io/source/_integrations/samsungtv.markdown

 #### H and J models

-Some televisions from H and J series use an encrypted protocol and require manual pairing with the TV.
-This should be detected automatically when attempting to send commands using the websocket connection, and trigger the corresponding authentication flow.
+Some televisions from the H and J series use an encrypted protocol and require manual pairing with the TV.
+This should be detected automatically when attempting to send commands using the WebSocket connection, and trigger the corresponding authentication flow.
 Sending commands to these televisions is not yet supported.